 9. Do NOT Google breast cancer.
 There is an overwhelming amount of information online about breast cancer treatment, different cancer drugs, survival statistics, medical terminology and so on.
 Some of it is quite scary and startling, some of it is out of date, some of it is incorrect, some of it is not relevant to you and some of it is just rubbish.
 Stick to the well known, up to date, recognised websites (take a look at the Useful Links and Resources section.).
 And don’t feel any pressure to find out more information about your diagnosis now – it’s perfectly OK to take your time and avoid all websites, forums, books, patient leaflets and anywhere that talks about breast cancer and its treatment until you are ready.

 10. You are not alone.
 If you are feeling up to it and you want to read about the breast cancer journeys of some amazing people, you can dive into the guest blog section of this website.
 Reading these blogs make you realise that you are not alone on this journey, and that there are so many more people just like you.
 It is worth remembering that everyone has a different breast cancer story: there is more than one type of breast cancer and there are many different treatment plans.
 So do not compare your diagnosis and treatment plan with those you read about, or with those people whom you meet along the way.

 Hopefully this website can help you a little bit as you go through it.
 But you can do it.
 You’ve got this.
-I wish you all the very best. x
+We wish you all the very best. x

 HELPFUL RESOURCES AND MORE INFORMATION